pushpendre/covid-manual/README.md

 5. **Any symptom is a COVID symptom**

 The positivity rate for COVID is in high 20%.
 If you have black stool, loose motion, diarrhea, high fever, shortness of breath, any thing at all, it is highly probable that it is because of COVID.
 The RT-PCR test does not work if the infection has advanced too much.
 So negative RT-PCR can mean either that you do not have COVID, or that you have advanced COVID.
-Get a CT SCAN, or a CRP test, or other tests.
+Even a low CT-SCAN score does not mean that you are not infected.
+Regular blood test such as a CRP test, or other blood test are important in this case.

 # हिंदी भाषा